Henvezz95/BarBeR/README.md

   - reports: are .yaml files generated after running a Python test
   - graphs: are .png files representing a graph generated using one or multiple .yaml reports

-* **BaFaLo**: Here are the necessary Python files to define the BaFaLo architecture in PyTorch and train it.
+* **BaFaLo**: Here are the necessary Python files to define the BaFaLo (Barcode Fast Localizer) architecture in PyTorch and train it.
 In addition, it is possible to train the segmentation models used as comparison and the BaFaLo variations used in the ablation studies.

 All other folders are needed to compile the necessary libraries when building the repository.